-In 2021 he became our Business Developer.
+In 2021 he became our Business Development Manager.
 It deals with making a global analysis of market sizing and product positioning and interpreting the trends of the reference market, with the goal of expanding collaborations with our current customers and finding new ones.

 Alberto, your experience in Marchi & Fildi represents well the versatility of the Group’s offer.
 From fashion yarns, you have moved on to the technical ones and you have developed very innovative products.
 What are your trump cards on the market?

 My training starts right from the product and I think it is important to keep it at the center of our relationship with the customer, explaining for example which raw materials we have selected to make it.
 In general, I strongly believe in contamination as a formative element and a promoter of innovation.
 I think that living different experiences, not apparently integrable, can develop lateral thinking, finding the ability to formulate new proposals, new solutions.
 My current role is to develop new answers, creating a constant communication between the company and the market and vice versa; and I hope that customers perceive this value in our offer.

 Is there a particular product or a significant business skill that you have helped to develop?

 More than a single product, I believe that one of the greatest goals we have achieved is the ability to manage and integrate different cultures, capturing the best both from a human and a professional point of view.
 A strong company growth is the result of several complex and fascinating factors.
 If I look at the path we have taken, I would compare it to an ocean crossing without knowing the route, relying only on our role competences and on human and professional skills.

 Do you work in a team?
 What are the key figures who work with you?